Chapter 03 — Autonomous Kernels

 - Stop condition:

-- if persistence fails (cannot write trace), stop; do not continue “blind”
+- stop if persistence fails (cannot write trace)

 - Must record: